 For a behind the scenes look at Return to the Kitchen, be sure to follow us on Instagram, Facebook, YouTube, TikTok and Pinterest!
 Also, if you make this recipe or any of our recipes be sure to tag us @returntothekitchen!

-Looking for more easy vegetarian meals?
+Looking for more easy vegetarian meals to love?
 Try our Roasted Vegetable Quesadillas with Sweet Potatoes and Black Beans, One Pot Black Bean and Corn Soup, Polynesian Power Grain Bowl, Cheddar Cheese Grits with Black Bean and Avocado and Pan Fried Eggplant with Arugula Caprese Salad.

 - 1 red bell pepper, diced